-FROM: George Spiliotis, Executive Officer Adriana Romo, Local Government Analyst III
+FROM: George Spiliotis, Executive Officer

-SUBJECT: INDEPENDENT AUDITOR'S REPORT FOR FISCAL YEAR 2015-16.
+SUBJECT: INDEPENDENT AUDITOR'S REPORT FOR FISCAL YEAR 2016-17.

-In July of 2016, the firm of Davis Farr, LLP was selected to audit the Commission's financial statements for fiscal years 2015-16, 2016-17, 2017-18, and 2018-19.
-Davis Farr has completed an audit of our FY 2015-16 financial statements, which is attached.
+In July of 2016, the firm of Davis Farr, LLP was selected to audit the Commission's financial statements for fiscal years 2015-16, through 2018-19.
+Davis Farr has completed an audit of our FY 2016-17 financial statements, which is attached.

-Davis Farr reports the Commission's financial statements "present fairly, in all material respects, the respective financial position of the governmental activities and general fund of the Commission as of June 30, 2016, and the respective changes in financial position thereof, and the budgetary comparison of the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America".
+Davis Farr reports the Commission's financial statements "present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Commission, as of June 30, 2017, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America".
 Davis Farr did not identify any changes necessary in the Commission's internal controls nor recommend changes in the practices of the Commission in the report.